Your search did not match any results.

 You can track the transfer appliance shipment using the tracking ID that Oracle provides when the appliance is shipped from Oracle.
-You can retrieve the tracking ID using the Console or the Data Transfer Utility.
+You can retrieve the tracking ID using the Console or the Oracle Cloud Infrastructure CLI.

 In the unlikely event of a transfer appliance being lost in transit, there is little risk of your data being compromised.
 All data stored on the transfer appliance is by default fully encrypted using AES 256-bit encryption.
 The encryption password is stored securely in the Oracle Cloud Infrastructure, separate from the transfer appliance.
 We designed the transfer appliance with security being front and center.
 Your data is in safe hands.

-You can monitor the transfer job status using the Console or the Data Transfer Utility.
+You can monitor the transfer job status using the Console or the Oracle Cloud Infrastructure CLI.
 The Transfer Appliance status of Complete indicates that the data has been uploaded successfully into Object or Archive Storage.
 After the data is uploaded, you are also able to review a detailed upload report that is posted in the same bucket as the data, which details the upload status of each object stored on the appliance.

 In the unlikely event that a transfer appliance is damaged during the transit, Oracle sends you a new transfer appliance at no cost.
 A note of caution: make sure that you do not delete the primary copy of your data until you verify that your data has been fully uploaded to Oracle Cloud Infrastructure.